 We recommend practicing in a dark room so that the flame is your primary source of light.

-• Take a comfortable seat, ensuring that your hips are higher than your knees.
+- Find a comfortable seat, ensuring that your hips are higher than your knees and that the flame is at eye-level.

 We recommend starting small with 5 or 10-minute sits and building up your endurance from there.
 We invite you to view the flickering flame as a representation of the fluctuations of the mind, and the image that remains after the eyes are closed as a reminder that our greatest source of light comes from within.